-2. PSwarm for bound constraints
+2 PSwarm for bound constraints

-The particle swarm algorithm simulates the behavior of a population of particles, in an attempt to widely (and in some sense optimally) explore some given problem space or feasible region.
-It is a stochastic algorithm in the sense that it relies on parameters drawn from random variables, and thus different runs for the same starting swarm may produce different outputs.
-It was firstly proposed in [12, 19] and recently used for global optimization [32, 8].
+The particle swarm algorithm simulates the behavior of a population of particles, in an attempt to widely (and, in some sense, optimally) explore the feasible region.
+It is a stochastic algorithm in the sense that it relies on parameters drawn from random variables, and thus, different runs for the same starting swarm may produce different outputs.
+It was first proposed in [12, 19] and recently used for global optimization [32, 8].
 Particle swarm is based on a population (swarm) of s particles, where s is known as the population size.
-Each particle is associated with a velocity which indicates where the particle is moving to.
+Each particle is associated with a velocity, which indicates the direction the particle is moving.
 Let t be a time instant (an iteration in the optimization context).
-The new position $x^i(t+1)$ of the i-th particle at time t + 1 is computed by adding to the old position $x^i(t)$ at time t a velocity vector $v^i(t+1)$:
+The new position $x^i(t+1)$ of the i-th particle at time t+1 is computed by adding to the old position $x^i(t)$ at time t a velocity vector $v^i(t+1)$: